 For example, if you bought Bitcoin in order to pay for goods and services and it increases in value, you are required to declare a capital gain when you dispose of it.
 The same applies to buy and hold investors.

 Capital gains are taxed differently from income.
-Only 50% of your gains is added to your taxable income for the year.
+Only 50% of your gains are added to your taxable income for the year.

-If you incur a loss, it is treated as a capital loss and can be offset against capital gains for the year or any of the preceeding three years.
+If you incur a loss, it is treated as a capital loss and can be offset against capital gains for the year or any of the preceding three years.

 If CRA classifies you as a day trader based on the nature of and frequency of your transactions, your profits may be taxable as business income.